Riese Bernard: Career

 In 2007, Bernard created The Road Best Straddled, a spin-off of her personal blog This Girl Called Automatic Win, to recap The L Word, then in its fourth season.
 This led to collaborations with The L Word Online and Showtime and her blogs gained sizeable followings.
 She also interned at the now-defunct website Nerve and worked for the Donald Maass Literary Agency.

 Bernard has published writing in Marie Claire, Curve, GO, Queerty, Bitch, Jezebel and Emily Books.
 Her article “105 Trans Women On American TV: A History and Analysis” was nominated for a 2017 GLAAD Media Award.
 In 2018, Bernard's profile of Hayley Kiyoko was the cover story for Nylon's first-ever Pride Issue.

 Autostraddle

 At the end of the final season of The L Word in 2009, she created Autostraddle.com with her then-girlfriend Alex Vega, with the intention of creating a digital website focused on gay women.
 Bernard stated she was inspired to create the website because nothing else like it existed at the time.
 The website received a GLAAD Media Award in 2015 and receives 4 million unique page views per month.
 In 2012, she created A-Camp, an annual 5-day "curated conference/camp/retreat combo" for queer women and trans people, located in Ojai, California.

 Personal life

 Bernard first began to identify as a bisexual, and then as a lesbian, in her twenties.
 Bernard is Jewish.
+She is divorced and lives in Los Angeles.